bdowsett/bank_acct/README.md

 So I can spend money

 As a user
-I would like to be able to check the balance of my acct So I can manage my money
+I would like to be able to to see a statement of my acct So I can manage my money

+As a user
+so I can keep track of my finances
+I want to be able to see credits with dates on my statement

+As a user
+so I can keep track of my finances
+I want to be able to see debits with dates on my statement

+As a user
+so I can keep track of my finances
+I want to be able to see a balance on my statement

 ![Screenshot 2022-01-04 at 11 15 33](https://user-images.githubusercontent.com/85438016/148051219-c9a794c8-a7fc-4bde-a546-197bbf35b029.png)